jeanc18rlos/dental-vip-cms/src/pages/en/specialties/orthodontics/take-care-of-your-brackets.md

         desc:
           text: "''\n"
   - number: 3
-    description: "<p class=\"dv-div-text text-left dv-numb-txt\">During the treatment it is important to practice a very careful oral hygiene.
+    description: '<p class="dv-div-text text-left dv-numb-txt">During the treatment it is important to practice a very careful oral hygiene.
 The appliances cause more dental plaque and food debris to be retained in the teeth, therefore it is then necessary to devote some more time to their cleaning.
-If your teeth and gums do not brush well, they will swell, bleed and a bad smell will come out of your mouth.</p> \n"
+If your teeth and gums do not brush well; they will swell, bleed and a bad smell will come out of your mouth.</p> '
     img:
       display: false
       images: